Segway Ninebot MAX G2 UAE Review: Is It Worth AED 4,000 in Dubai? (Now AED 2,750)

 Here’s the thing…

-At AED 4000, you’re not paying for a spec sheet.
+At AED 2,750, you’re not paying for a spec sheet.
 You’re paying for a scooter that stays usable when the environment is trying to kill it.
+Don’t know what some of these specs mean?
+Our e-mobility glossary covers BMS, IP ratings, watt-hours and every other term in plain English.

 tubeless